What You Need to Know About Real Estate Sales Agent

-Position Description Rent, buy, or sell property for clients.
+Job Description & Duties Rent, buy, or sell property for clients.
 Perform duties, such as study property listings, interview prospective clients, accompany clients to property site, discuss conditions of sale, and draw up real estate contracts.
 Includes agents who represent buyer.

-Daily Life Of a Real Estate Sales Agent
+Life As a Real Estate Sales Agent: What Do They Do?

 - Compare a property with similar properties that have recently sold to determine its competitive market price.

-When polled, Real Estate Sales Agents say the following skills are most frequently used in their jobs:
+Real Estate Sales Agents state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.